TylerTwoForks/TylerTwoForks/README.md

 ## Noteworthy Projects
 **Technical Projects**
-- I am currently working on an LMS integration to our customers platform.
-I am implementing this with Java 21 with Spring Boot as a microservice.
-I will be utilizing Java 21 again with virtual threading in order to keep concurency and speed high.
-This project has a number of requirements such as listening for Course Status updates from the LMS, automatically creating logins for new employees, and auto enrolling those new employees to courses in the LMS.
-This microservice will function without a database as it is purely a transofmational and communication layer.
+- I completed an LMS (Moodle) integration to a customers platform.
+I am implementing this with Java 21 with Spring Boot as a middle-ware service hosted on Heroku (similar to AWS).
+I chose Java 21 for virtual threading in order to keep concurrency and speed high.
+This project has a number of requirements such as listening for Course Status updates from the LMS, automatically creating logins for new employees, auto enrolling those new employees to courses in the LMS, and communicating this with the employee (email).
+This microservice functions as a data transformation/processing layer.
+  - Result: this project saved 60+ FTE hours per month.
+This process used to be fully manual and had was interfering with multiple employees true full time responsibilities.
+By automating this, we have alleviated that burden on those employees.
 - At my current consulting firm, I have led numerous initiatives from conception through completion, including a highly impactful integration with a major payroll platform.
 This project addressed the challenge of synchronizing employee data between the payroll system and the platform we develop for our client.
 The goal was to ensure real-time updates: when employee data is modified in one system, corresponding changes are reflected in the other.
 To achieve this, I implemented a Java microservice using Spring Boot, hosted on Heroku.
 This middleware microservice operates without a database, functioning purely as a data transformation and communication layer.
 It features a REST API that listens for webhooks from the payroll platform, processes and transforms the incoming data, and forwards it to the client’s platform—and vice versa.
 Notably, I utilized Java 21 and the latest version of Spring Boot to maximize the efficiency of this service.
 By implementing Java Virtual Threads, I significantly increased concurrency and improved the system's overall speed and scalability.
 This project highlights my expertise in Java microservices, real-time data synchronization, and leveraging modern Java features to build high-performance, scalable systems.
 - I designed and implemented a comprehensive CI/CD automation pipeline to streamline our development workflow, leveraging Bitbucket for version control and Gearset for deployment automation.
 Certain steps, such as creating promotion branches and submitting pull requests, remain manual due to resource constraints.
 While production deployments are not fully automated at the client’s request, the process is highly streamlined.
 Approved branches are merged into the MAIN branch via Bitbucket, and deployment requires a single button click within Gearset.
 The pipeline then handles the build and deployment automatically, ensuring reliability and simplicity.
 This implementation highlights my ability to integrate tools like Bitbucket and Gearset to create an optimized, flexible workflow that enhances development efficiency and maintains high-quality delivery standards.
 Key automation features include:
   - Automated unit test runs triggered based on the target environment of a pull request within Bitbucket